 Considerations Questions Planning Considerations Committees should include representatives from key VS providers, government agencies, nonprofit, faithbased, and other communitybased organizations.
 Including key state and federal government officials (e.g., U. S. Attorney's Offices, the FBI, consulates) and the state Victims of Crime Act (VOCA) administrators in planning and response will ensure comprehensive response and services if the incident involves victims from multiple jurisdictions, states, or countries.
 Consider developing a conflict resolution protocol to address and resolve the conflicts that may arise among agencies and individuals during planning, response, and recovery.
-What VS stakeholder will coordinate the VS group during the planning process, including gathering input from VS providers and assisting with plan development?
-What agencies are involved in planning processes currently?
+1. What VS stakeholder will coordinate the VS group during the planning process, including gathering input from VS providers and assisting with plan development?
+2. What agencies are involved in planning processes currently?
 Are there agencies/NGOs/stakeholders missing?
-How will conflicts between stakeholders be managed?
-Who will be responsible for facilitating conflict resolution between stakeholders using established protocols?
+3. How will conflicts between stakeholders be managed?
+4. Who will be responsible for facilitating conflict resolution between stakeholders using established protocols?
 Services Committee members should develop a plan for CMV/DT collaboratively; however, lead member(s) should be identified to coordinate efforts.
 If the jurisdiction has an active Local Emergency Planning Committee or a standing Unmet Needs Committee, the VS committee meeting could fit in to those regular meetings.
 5. Who is responsible for coordinating planning during the steady state?6.
 When and how often does the committee meet?

-In the case of an actual event- Develop a structure for conducting an initial meeting, ongoing meetings, and a debriefing Participate in the After Action Review process.
+In the case of an actual arrest Develop a structure for conducting an initial meeting, ongoing meetings, and a debriefing Participate in the After Action Review process.
 Staffing Emergency management, first responders, communications, and victim service professionals should be represented.
 Include agencies with identified victim care responsibilities.
 These include, but are not limited to: victim advocates, district attorney representatives, VOADs, COADs, mental health professionals, spiritual care professionals, social services, and crisis resource centers.
 Assigning a VS provider to work as co-chair of the committee alongside the Emergency Manager/Planner can ensure VS concerns are prioritized when needed.
 Committee members may act in leadership roles during a response and should have the authority to perform the roles and responsibilities assigned under the local ordinance.
-At a minimum, all new committee members should receive a copy of the existing CMV/DT annex and information regarding their role and the development process to date.
-What agencies will be represented on the planning committee?
+At a minimum, all new committee members should What agencies will be represented on the planning committee?
 If the committee chooses to have a VS cochair work alongside the jurisdiction's Emergency Manager, what agency or person will serve in that role?
 What onboarding will new committee members receive?
 Who is responsible for maintaining the committee roster?
-How often will the roster be updated?
+How often will the roster be updated? receive a copy of the existing CMV/DT annex and information regarding their role and the development process to date.